ammonhaggerty/ammonhaggerty/README.md

 `Created an AI startup called`[`Formation`](https://qaswa.com/formation) `and raised some $$.
 Built the loyalty program for Starbucks and United Airlines in Haskell (no engineering, just cheerleading).
 Got tired of solving enterprise software problems.`

-`Started another startup called`[`Joinable.`](https://joinable.us)`, aiming to help address the lonliness and isolation epidempic by encouraging 'social fitness'.
+`Started another startup called`[`Joinable,`](https://joinable.us)`aiming to help address the lonliness and isolation epidempic by encouraging 'social fitness'.
 Ran out of money, but it's still limping along.`

 `Now advising some companies(`[`Halcyon`](https://halcyon.eco)`and`[`Pave`](https://pave.team)`) and helping companies explore AI transformation.`